jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 [tips for working from home](/blog/2016/06/14/tips-for-working-from-home/) article, I've been working remotely for nearly three years.
 In those three years I've been in countless meetings, both productive and unproductive.
-Meetings in general are hard and remote meetings pose some unique challenges.
-Remote meetings also offer some benefits that are harder to achieve with co-located meetings.
+Meetings, both in-person and remote, are hard.
+Remote meetings pose some additional challenges but they also offer some unique benefits.

 Below are seven tips that will help you have successful remote meetings.
-Many of them are applicable to in-person meetings as well.
+I wrote this article focusing on remote meetings but many of these tips will improve your co-located meetings as well.

 ### Have an agenda

-If you're planning a meeting you should write down an agenda.
-The agenda doesn't have to be complicated; it can be as simple as writing down a list of what topics you want to discuss.
-The act of writing down an agenda forces you to think about what the meeting is trying to accomplish.
-This helps you run a successful meeting.
-Write enough so that someone invited to the meeting can read it and have an idea about what the meeting is about.
+If you are organizing a meeting, you should make sure that the meeting has an agenda.
+The agenda doesn't have to be a long, complicated document; it can be as simple as a list of topics and goals.

+Why should you have an agenda?
+An agenda helps focus discussion by providing an outline of what the meeting is designed to cover.

-This agenda should be sent out with the meeting invite.
-This lets the invitees know what the meeting is about and gives them time to think about the topics being discussed.
-It also provides an opportunity for them to reach out and either exclude themselves from the meeting or suggest a person that should be included in the discussion.
+Send out your agenda with the meeting invite.
+This gives invitees time to think about the topics and helps prevent people from showing up clueless.
+It also provides an opportunity for an invitee to excuse themself or suggest an alternative person if they don't believe they will contribute to the meeting.

-The agenda should be used to lead the discussion in the meeting.

 ### Start and end on time

-You need to be protective about your time and the meeting attendees time.
-Start your meetings and end your meetings on time (or end them early).
-As you get near your scheduled ending time, wind down the meeting.
+You should start your meetings on time.
+You should end your meetings on time or early.
+If you are not starting and ending on time then you are not being respectful of your attendees time.
+The lack of punctuality contributes towards people dreading meetings.

+If you are running out of time, wind down the meeting.
 If more discussions need to happen, reflect and see if more time needs to be scheduled with the entire group or if only a subset of the group is required.

 ### Use video chat